-Camp begins Thursday early afternoon, February 16th and ends Monday early afternoon, February 20th, 2017.
+Camp begins Thursday early afternoon, and ends Monday early afternoon.
 We ask that you plan to attend camp for the entire time, as late arrivals or early departures impact not only your experience, but also that of the whole camp community.
 Camp is an intensive retreat experience where all will sleep onsite and eat meals together.
 This magically works best if we all remain onsite the whole time.

 Space is limited.
 When camp fills up we will begin a waiting list to fill any cancellations.

 Cancellations and refunds: we will work with campers who cancel and need to request a refund, and our process will take into account factors such as individual need, camp’s fundraising efforts, and camp attendance, with an ultimate goal of harmony for both camp and our campers.

 Contact us at: WWCRegister@gmail.com or call 320-428-0193 and leave a message if you have questions.

 Winter Witchcamp has a set of Pagan Prayer Beads, a beautiful tool that holds some of the magic of our camp.
 We traditionally read the Prayer in whole or in part at the opening and closing of camp.